Acorn Fund Details

 How can my child use the money in the Acorn Fund account?

 The funds in the account may be used to pay for qualified higher education expenses, which includes tuition and fees, as well as room and board if you are attending college more than half time.
 The funds can be used at any college that is eligible to participate in the federal student financial assistance programs.
 That includes most colleges, universities, community colleges and post-secondary vocational schools in the United States, as well as many colleges located outside of the United States.
 Most programs at those colleges are eligible.
-The funds will become available for use during the child’s spring semester of the year after your child commences college.
+The funds will become available for use following your child's graduation from high school.